Last Updated on September 28, 2022 by the staff of TheAllElectricLawn

 This zero turn mower has an impressive list of features that make this a desirable model for cutting lawns.
 This model is squarely in the prosumer mark and should handle any lawn cutting tasks for residential users.

-The RZ 42M is run by eight 6Ah 82-Volt batteries that are included with the mower.
-These 82-volt batteries can also be used with any Greenworks Pro line of handheld outdoor power tools.
+The 7411302 is run by six 5Ah 80-Volt batteries with the mower.
+These 80-volt batteries can also be used with any Greenworks Pro line of handheld outdoor power tools.
 This makes it really a great deal.
-So essentially, you have 8 batteries you can use in any other Greenworks Pro tool.
+So essentially, you have six batteries you can use in any other Greenworks Pro tool.

 Four brushless motors power this battery powered zero turn mower.
 There are two motors for the drive wheels and two direct motors for the cutting blades.

 This more has plenty of adjustability with cutting heights as well.
 With adjustment between 1.5 inches to 4.5 inches.
-The cutting deck is 42-inches wide and comes with a stamped deck, so not quite as high-end as the RYOBI deck.
+The cutting deck is 42-inches wide and has a stamped deck, so not quite as high-end as the RYOBI deck.

-The RZ 42M is capable of cutting around 2 acres with the 8 6Ah batteries.
+The Pro 80v mower can cut around 2 acres with the six 6Ah batteries.
 To me, this seems a little conservative with the large amount of battery power on this mower.

-One unique feature with the RZ 42M is the front hitch that allows for implements to connect to the mower.
+One unique feature of the Greenworks Pro mower is the front hitch that allows implements to connect to the mower.
+The mower also has a small rear cargo compartment with a 200 lb capacity.

 The ZT1 42E is similar in many aspects to the RYOBI RY48ZTR75.
 It has a fixed battery and can mow around 2 acres.
 The big difference with this mower is that Cub Cadet went with a lithium-ion battery instead of a lead-acid battery.